 Ms. Takaichi did not sugarcoat the task ahead.

-She is seen as the leading protégé of Mr. Abe, who sought to empower Japan’s military and pioneered the term “Indo-Pacific” for regional strategy — which was subsequently adopted by the U.S. Mr. Abe also struck up amicable relations with Donald Trump in his first presidential term.
+She is considered Abe’s leading protege.
+Abe sought to empower Japan’s military and pioneered the term “Indo-Pacific” for regional strategy, which was subsequently adopted by the U.S. Abe also struck up amicable relations with Donald Trump in his first presidential term.

-Widely seen overseas as an internationalist, Mr. Abe was considered a nationalist in China and South Korea, due to his attempts to end discussion of Japan’s wartime aggressions.
+Widely seen overseas as an internationalist, Abe was considered a nationalist in China and South Korea because he attempted to end the discussion of Japan’s wartime aggressions.

-It is not entirely clear how closely Ms. Takaichi cleaves today to the beliefs of Mr. Abe, who was murdered in 2022.
-But if she can overcome simmering local discontent over U.S. tariffs, she looks likely to synch with Trump II.
+It is not entirely clear how closely Ms. Takaichi adheres to the beliefs of Abe, who was assassinated in 2022.
+If she can overcome simmering local discontent over U.S. tariffs, she will likely align with Mr. Trump.
 She has long been hawkish on China and favors raising the national defense budget and other government spending.

-Japan’s foreign population last year hit a record high of 3.7 million, though that is still only 3% of a nation suffering catastrophic demographic decline.
-Meanwhile, Japan is receiving record foreign tourism volumes as a result of policies pioneered by Mr. Abe, who sought to upgrade the service sector.
+Japan’s foreign population hit a record high of 3.7 million last year, though that represents only 3% of a nation suffering catastrophic demographic decline.
+Meanwhile, Japan is receiving record foreign tourism volumes as a result of policies pioneered by Abe, who sought to upgrade the service sector.

 It may have worked too well.
-Arguably, the politest society on earth has been irked by rude, unruly and ever-more numerous foreigners.
+What is arguably the politest society on earth has been irked by rude, unruly and evermore numerous foreigners.
 Ms. Takaichi has raised some of those concerns, alleging that foreigners have disturbed the deer in Nara.

-Anti-foreign narratives have fueled the rise of parties like Sanseito, with its “Japanese First” brand, and which won 2% of the vote in the last election.
+Anti-foreign narratives have fueled the rise of parties such as Sanseito.
+Its “Japanese First” brand won 2% of the vote in the last election.

-Still, the economic demands of a falling populace could put the brakes on tightening immigration flows.
+Still, the economic demands of a falling population could put the brakes on tightening immigration flows.

-“Toxic anti-immigration rhetoric has captivated the imagination of Japanese who are more annoyed with tourists behaving badly that actual foreign workers,” said Haruko Satoh, an expert on regional relations at Osaka’s School of International Policy.
-“Lack of a coherent immigration policy is a long overdue issue … but probably won’t go too far because businesses need workers.”
+“Toxic anti-immigration rhetoric has captivated the imagination of Japanese who are more annoyed with tourists behaving badly than actual foreign workers,” said Haruko Satoh, an expert on regional relations at Osaka’s School of International Public Policy.
+“Lack of a coherent immigration policy is a long-overdue issue … but probably won’t go too far because businesses need workers.”

-There has been concern within the LDP that it is losing its foothold as the nation’s core conservative party: Its last two leaders, Mr. Ishiba and his predecessor Fumio Kishida, hailed from the party’s centrist or liberal wings.
+LDP members are concerned that the party is losing its foothold as the nation’s core conservative party.
+Its past two leaders, Mr. Ishiba and Fumio Kishida, hailed from the party’s centrist or liberal wings.

-The new leader may allay concerns — and her right-leg stance could earn the support of upstart conservative parties in the Diet who are newly important, given the LDP’s loss of majorities.
+The new leader may allay concerns, and her rightward stance could earn the support of upstart conservative parties in the Diet that are newly important, given the LDP’s loss of majorities.

 “Many conservative politicians in the LDP lost elections under the Ishiba administration, so the LDP today looks like a left-wing party,” said Mr. Yasui.
 “Politicians in the small right-wing parties say, ‘If Takaichi really works for Japan, we will help her.’”